TB Screening (Skin)

 What is this test?

-This test finds out if you have been infected with tuberculosis (TB).
-This is a highly
+This test shows if you have been infected with tuberculosis (TB).
+TB is a very contagious

-contagious bacterial infection spread through the air.
+bacterial infection that is spread through the air.
 It's possible to have inactive

 Why do I need this test?

-You might need this test if you have recently been exposed to someone who has TB.
+You may need this test if you have recently been exposed to someone who has TB.
+Or

-Or you may need it if your healthcare provider suspects you may have a TB infection.
+you may need it if your healthcare provider thinks you may have a TB infection.

 Unexplained weight loss